geopm/geopm/docs/source/overview.rst

 --------------------------------------

 The GEOPM Runtime offers capabilities for collecting telemetry throughout an application's execution.
-If you're aiming to measure a particular segment of an application, you can annotate the application code using GEOPM markup.
+If you want to measure a particular segment of an application, you can annotate the application code using GEOPM markup.

 To integrate the Runtime with an application, you have two options: